Track Season 2017

 Recreational Team Practice

 The track season will get underway on Tuesday, May 2nd with the season ending on Thursday, July 20th.
 Beginning on Tuesday May 2nd, practices will take place every Tuesday & Thursday from 6:00 to 7:00 P.M. thru June 1st at Woodbury Junior High located at 1425 School Drive in Woodbury.
 We will then switch the practice site over to Woodbury High School once the school year ends.

 The competitive team practices three days per week as follows: Mondays from 6:00-7:00 and Tuesdays and Thursdays for an hour and a half from 6:00-7:30 p.m.
 The first practice will take place on Monday, May 1st from 6:00-7:00 p.m.

-Practices for the competitive team will be held at the indoor Woodbury High School until the outdoor High School track is available.
-At which time, we will move outdoors at WHS.
+Practices for the competitive team will be held at Ojibway Park, OR at the indoor Woodbury High School track (depending on the weather).Once the outdoor High School track is available, we will move outdoors at WHS.

 The season will consist of three home track meets.

 All home track meets will take place at Woodbury High School.

 The practice format provides flexibility for athletes that participate in other sports or activities that coincide with our season.
 The club asks only that you attend all of the practices that you are able to but does not require attendance at every practice.
 The club attempts to keep our focus on sport in perspective, recognizing that family comes first.

 Please have your children wear comfortable running shoes & bring a labeled water bottle or sports drink to each practice.